Andy Pelmard: International career

+Born in France, Pelmard is of Guadeloupean descent through his father and Malagasy descent through his mother.
 Pelmard is a youth international for France, having represented the France U17s at the 2017 U17 Euros and the 2017 FIFA U-17 World Cup.

-Personal life

-Pelmard is of Guadeloupean descent and Malagasy descent through his mother.
+He was called up to the Madagascar national team for a set of 2026 FIFA World Cup qualification matches in September 2025.